 See Also: 23 Brisbane Breweries That Are Raising The Bar When It Comes To Beer

 Woolloongabba is absolutely an underrated spot when it comes to cocktail bars and even speakeasies.
-Only last year, Ooh La La joined the scene with its delectable cocktails, wine, and tapas.
+In 2021, Ooh La La joined the scene with its delectable cocktails, wine, and tapas.

 Located upstairs from the popular C’est Bon Restaurant & Bar, this rooftop vantage point gives you a much different view of the city than say the Valley or Brisbane City.
-The French-inspired menu is also filled with delights designed to share, such as Siberian and Oscietra caviar, Appellation oysters, and lobster eclairs just to name a few.
+The French-inspired menu is also filled with delights designed to share, such as Appellation oysters, duck parfait tarts, charcuterie, and more.

-As for drinks, you can sip on signature cocktails including an Apple Pie Martini as well as a curated wine list from both Australian and French producers.
+As for drinks, you can sip on signature cocktails as well as a curated wine list from both Australian and French producers.

 Find Ooh La La at 609/611 Stanley St, Woolloongabba